notimeleft/Base64Decode/README.md

 But a MacOS app can detect your paste board content and generate a neat web link / chrome launcher!

-I actually learned a lot in this dumb little project (coming from 100% iOS development previously):
+I actually learned a lot from this dumb little project (coming from 100% iOS development previously):

 - Interprocess communication between NSPasteBoard and sandboxed app